- Home

 Interactivity and Engagement:

-Interactive learning and participant engagement must be a component of approved educational activities, whether they are face-to-face or asynchronous, using technologies such as an Audience Response System (ARS) tool.
+Interactive learning and engagement are essential for approved educational activities, whether in person or asynchronous, and may involve technologies like an Audience Response System (ARS).

 Live event interactive strategies can include: